-Neag School-affiliated attendees and presenters will be presenting research papers; leading professional development seminars; taking part in roundtable and panel discussions; speaking on key issues; and accepting awards from various divisions of the AERA.
+Neag School-affiliated attendees will be presenting research papers; leading professional development seminars; taking part in roundtable and panel discussions; speaking on key issues; and accepting awards from various divisions of the AERA.
 Dean Gladis Kersaint will also be a featured speaker at several networking events for doctoral students, organized though the Universities 21 Forum.

 Attending the Annual Meeting?

 Print this PDF schedule of the Neag School’s faculty, graduate student,

 and alumni AERA sessions to take with you.

 The AERA is the largest national interdisciplinary research association devoted to the scientific study of education and learning.
 Founded in 1916, AERA advances knowledge about education, encourages scholarly inquiry related to education, and promotes the use of research to improve education and serve the public good.

 “The AERA Annual Meeting is an opportunity for education researchers to explore important new findings and innovative ideas that will shape education practices and policies,” says AERA Executive Director Felice J. Levine.
 “I am looking forward to welcoming more than 15,000 scholars, policy experts, and practitioners to New York City for five rewarding days of ideas, engagement, networking, and professional advancement.”